Potokar1/k8s-research/docs/entry3.md

 [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) are key-value pairs that are attached to Kubernetes objects.
 Each object (such as pods, services, deployments) can be assigned labels that can be used to select objects based on those labels.
-This grouping fits well with how we can group objects in our analogy.
+This pairing fits well with how we can group objects in our analogy.
-The labels are arbitrary and can be set based on a set of rules that kubernetes provides.
+The labels are arbitrary and adhere to a set of rules that kubernetes provides.
 As long as the labels are consistent, we can use them to group objects together.

 Labels and Selectors have a LIST and WATCH API that we will use to designate objects as part of a group.